Browsing Experience Security Check: An online Cloudflare control tool can test the features of your browser in some privacy and security features.

 The test can be done very easily.
 Sign in to the test page using your browser, and click Check My Browser.

-The page will check if Secure DNS, DNSSEC, TLS 1.3 and SNI.
+The page will check if Secure DNS, DNSSEC, TLS 1.3, and Encrypted SNI are enabled.

 Here's a brief description of each of the features: